epfl-ada/ada-2022-project-croquemadame/readme.md

 # CroquemADAme - YouNiverse : guiding manual to become famous on YouTube
 ***
 ## Abstract
 Nowadays, becoming a YouTuber is accessible to anyone with a smartphone and an Internet connection.
-Growing into a successful person on this platform is therefore the dream of many beginners.
+Growing into a successful person on this platform is therefore the dream of many.
 However, this is not as easy as it seems.
 With the emergence of many users, it has become increasingly difficult to make your own place.
-Therefore, we would like to create a guideline for every starting YouTuber - how to evaluate the perfect length of a video, what tags to use, the best contents/categories, the best period to post, the perfect title to attract, etc. - to allow them to focus on the right parameters to succeed on YouTube.
+Therefore, we would like to create a guideline for small YouTubers (our analysis is focus on youtubers that started with 10k to 15k subscribers) - how to choose the perfect video duration, what tags to use, the best contents, the best period to post, the perfect title to attract new viewers, etc. - to allow them to focus on the actual content with the certainty that other objective parameters are potentiating the success.

 ## Table of Contents
 1. [Research Questions](#research-questions)